Michael Boulos: Personal life

 Since 2020, Boulos and Tiffany Trump have lived in Miami, Florida.

-On January 19, 2021, Boulos and Tiffany officially announced their engagement, a day before her father left his office as President of the United States.
-Boulos and Tiffany married in 2022.
+On January 19, 2021, Boulos and Trump officially announced their engagement, a day before her father left his office as president of the United States.
+Boulos and Trump married in 2022.
 She gave birth to their first child on May 15, 2025.

-In July 2025, Boulos and Tiffany Trump cruised the French Riviera aboard the Phoenix 2, one of the largest superyachts, owned by the billionaire oil traders Ercument Bayegan and his wife, Ruya Bayegan (who owns the energy company, BGN International).
+In July 2025, Boulos and Trump cruised the French Riviera aboard the Phoenix 2, one of the largest superyachts, owned by the billionaire Turkish oil traders Ercument Bayegan and his wife, Ruya Bayegan (who owns the energy company, BGN International).

 At a state dinner, at Windsor Castle, by King Charles III, during the 2025 state visit by Donald Trump to the United Kingdom, Boulos walked with Catherine, Princess of Wales.

 Career

 Boulos worked for his cousin, Jimmy Frangi, in international yacht brokerage.